UPSC > History for UPSC CSE > NCERT Textbook - How, When and Where

 of the nineteenth century can still be read in the

 archives.
-You can also study the notes and reports that
+You can also study the notes and reports

-district officials prepared, or the instructions and
+that district officials prepared, or the instructions

-directives that were sent by officials at the top to
+and directives that were sent by officials at the top to

 provincial administrators.

-In the early years of the nineteenth century these
+In the early years of the nineteenth century, these

 documents were carefully copied out and beautifully

-written by calligraphists – that is, by those who
+written by calligraphists – that is, by those who specialised

-proceedings of each government department.
+government department.

 Source 1